 - OSEs based on AMV(REF).
 Figure 9(a) shows the performance of all the OSEs as described in Table 2.
 In the tropics SSMI is the most important sensor.
-However, at day 1 the gap between CONTROL and AMV(REF)+SSMI is much larger than the difference between AMV(REF)+SSMI and AMV(REF) suggesting again that it is the combination of all sensors that is important.
+However the gap between the AMV(REF) +SSMI and CONTROL at day 1 is much larger than the difference between AMV(REF)+SSMI and AMV(REF) suggesting again that it is the combination of all sensors that is important.
 The impact in the northern hemisphere and southern hemisphere is similar to that in the tropics but smaller in magnitude. - OSEs based on AMSUA(REF).
 Figure 9(b) shows the performance all the OSEs as described in Table 3.
 In the tropics SSMI is the most important sensor, though SCAT winds are also important in the early part of the forecast.
 However the gap between the CONTROL and AMSUA(REF)+SSMI suggests it is the combination of all sensors that is important.
 The impact in the northern hemisphere and southern hemisphere is similar but smaller in magnitude to that in the tropics.
+Additional studies with AMV(REF).